 I have always loved apple cinnamon flavors.
+In my Apple Cinnamon Muffins, in my Cinnamon Apple Baked Oatmeal or in my Brown Sugar Cinnamon Apples… In everything I bake during the fall!
 So naturally, cinnamon is the one spice that needs to be replaced most often in my cupboard.

-The glaze is completely optional and the bars are lovely without it.
-But it does make them feel extra-special, especially if you serve them at a leisurely weekend family brunch.
+By the way, glaze is completely optional and the apple cake is lovely without it.
+But it does make it feel extra-special, especially if you serve it at a leisurely weekend family brunch.
+Enjoy!

 - 1 medium apple